top of page

 NKAML Blog

-“Welcome to the Naisbitt King quarterly blog where we discuss our view of macroeconomic events driving markets, idiosyncratic stories and noteworthy bond issuance and rating actions.”
+“Welcome to the Naisbitt King blog where we discuss our view of macroeconomic events driving markets, idiosyncratic stories and noteworthy bond issuance and rating actions.”

 Monthly Bond Commentary - January 2026